 Conference Board Global Consumer Confidence Index (CCI) – This index is based on data from the Conference Board Global Consumer Confidence Survey, an online survey of more than 30,000 respondents across countries in Africa, Asia-Pacific, Europe, Latin America, the Middle East and North America.
 A reading above 100 means that there are more optimistic consumers than pessimistic consumers in a survey region; a reading below 100 means the opposite.

-Consumer Discretionary Select Sector Total Return Index – This cap-weighted index is designed to track the companies in the S&P 500 Index and are involved in consumer cyclical or transportation industries.
-All components of the S&P 500 are assigned to one of the 11 Select Sector indexes.
+Consumer Discretionary Select Sector Total Return Index – This cap-weighted index is designed to track the companies in the S&P 500 Index and that are involved in consumer cyclical or transportation industries.
+All components of the S&P 500 are assigned to one of the 11 Select Sector indices.
 Stock classifications are based on the Global Industry Classification Standard.

 Consumer Price Index (CPI) – This index, compiled by the U.S. Bureau of Labor Statistics, examines the weighted average of the prices of a basket of consumer goods and services, such as transportation, food and medical care.
 It is calculated by averaging price changes for each item in the basket.
 Changes in the CPI are used to assess price changes associated with the cost of living.
 The CPI is one of the most frequently used statistics for identifying periods of inflation or deflation.